Horizon Forbidden West: Gameplay

-In this gameplay screenshot, Aloy is fighting against a flying machine with a Boltblaster.
+In this gameplay screenshot, Aloy is fighting against a Dreadwing with a Boltblaster.

 Horizon Forbidden West is an action role-playing video game played from a third-person perspective, set in a world populated by dangerous, animalistic machines.
 The player controls Aloy, a hunter who ventures into an uncharted frontier known as the Forbidden West, a post-apocalyptic version of the Western United States, to investigate a mysterious plague.
 Aloy's primary weapons of choice are bows and arrows.
-Other weapons in the game include a blastsling, which allows Aloy to slingshot bombs towards enemies, and a Shredder Gauntlet, which launches serrated discs useful for tearing armor and components.
-She can also lay down traps and tripwires, and use the ropecaster to tether enemies to the ground, immobilizing them.
-Certain weapons in the game have different ammo types, allowing the player to inflict elemental damage on enemies.
+New weapons introduced in Forbidden West include the Shredder Gauntlet, which launches serrated discs useful for tearing armor and components.
+She can also lay down traps and tripwires, and tether enemies to the ground to immobilize them.
+Certain weapons in the game have different ammo types which offer specialised utility.
 For instance, acid ammo may melt an opponent's armor, while shock ammo can stun enemies.
-Elemental damage can also be chained.
-For instance, purgewater arrows may result in a "drenched status" for a machine, making them more vulnerable to shock arrows and stopping them from unleashing elemental attacks of their own.
-The elemental status of a machine will gradually accumulate, and the machine will be significantly affected or damaged by that elemental status for a brief period of time once a meter is completely filled.
+Status effects will accumulate and result in the machine being temporarily crippled by them.
 The player can use Aloy's Focus, a wearable augmented reality device she collected during the events of the first game that gives her special perceptive abilities, to tag an enemy and scan them to identify their weaknesses.
 Aloy may also detach parts of the machines through her attacks, crippling a large amount of their health, removing their attack capabilities, and occasionally allowing her to use their own detached weapons against them.

-Aloy can also attack with her spear, and can now chain up her attacks with various types of combos.
-Stealth is also a viable tactic, as Aloy can hide in tall grass, distract unsuspecting enemies, and silently strike enemies without drawing attention.
+Aloy can also attack enemies in close proximity with her spear and chain together her melee attacks.
+Aloy can hide in tall grass, distract unsuspecting enemies, and silently strike enemies without drawing attention.
 As the player progresses in the game and completes various quests, they earn more experience points (XP).
 With sufficient XP, Aloy's health will increase, and skill points may be unlocked.
-Skill points can be spent on one of six skill trees targeting six different playstyles: Warrior (melee combat), Trapper (using traps), Hunter (ranged combat), Survivor (scavenging resources), Infiltrator (stealth), and Machine Master (overriding machines).
-By playing the game tactically (such as performing headshots against human enemies or tearing components off a machine), the player is granted additional combat points, ultimately enabling them to unleash "Valor Surge", a powerful special attack that inflicts a large amount of damage on enemies.
+The game's skills are divided into six different categories, allowing players to upgrade Aloy's abilities in melee combat, using traps, ranged combat, scavenging resources, stealth, and overriding machines.
+By playing the game skillfully (such as performing headshots against human enemies or tearing components off a machine), the player is granted additional combat points, ultimately enabling them to unleash a powerful special attack that inflicts a large amount of damage on enemies.